111: Selling & Growing A Product at Retail Stores | Product Startup

 111: Selling & Growing Your Product at Retail Stores

 Yohan Jacob is the Founder and President of RetailBound, an agency that helps emerging hardware brands get into major retail stores and sales channels.
 RetailBound has been around for 14 years and has worked with over 4,000 product companies.
 Yohan himself has spent 30 years in the industry, including being a major buyer for Sears and Office Max.
-The last episode we talked about how to get into retail store chains, and today Yohan is going to give best practices on how inventors, startups, and small manufacturers can scale up their product sales once they land a retailer by building a buyer relationship, enhancing product exposure, reviewing your placements, and more.
+In the last episode, we talked about how to get into retail store chains, and today, Yohan is going to give best practices on how inventors, startups, and small manufacturers can scale up their product sales once they land a retailer by building a buyer relationship, enhancing product exposure, reviewing your placements, and more.

 • Buyers want three main KPIs: